ssowri1/SPAlertView/README.md

 ## AlertView

-This is a Simple alert view for iOS supported with Swift 3.0
+This is a Simple alert view for iOS supported with all devices and its done by Swift 3.0.

 ## Installation

 ### simple way to show alert view

-Just put the below code snipet to your class
+Just put the below code snippet to your class

-        alertView = AlertVw(title:"Congratulations!", description:"You have registered successfully.", image:#imageLiteral(resourceName: "success"))
+        alertView = AlertVw(title:"Congratulations!", description:"You have registered successfully", image:#imageLiteral(resourceName: "success"))
         alertView.show(animated: true)

 ### Properties of Alert view